-Getting Started: Hide n See Response With each unit, there are three extra crafts included for use at any time.
-Activities: These are a Go-and-Tell Craft; a Bible Story Coloring Picture and a Bible Story Puzzle Crafts (which is the Storyboard Picture Placement page from the story, which you can cut out Extra Crafts into the appropriate number of puzzle pieces for your children, then re-assembled by SS Wester them).
-Like the other crafts in the curriculum, these extra crafts are referenced in the lesson An all plan, but instructions and any pages to be photocopied are found in Appendix C at the back of each Hide 'n' Seek Kids Core Curriculum book.
+Getting Started: Hide n Se ek Klas Response With each unit, there are three extra crafts included for use at any time.
+Activities: Crafts These are a Go-and-Tell Craft ; a Bible Story Coloring Picture and a Bible Story Puzzle (which is the Storyboard Picture Placement page from the story, which you can cut out Extra Crafts into the appropriate number of puzzle pieces for your children, then re-assembled by and the second them).
+Like the other crafts in the curriculum, these extra crafts are referenced in the lesson plan, but instructions and any pages to be photocopied are found in Appendix C at the back of each Hide 'n' Seek Kids Core Curriculum book.
 Response The discussion sheet contains questions about the key concepts used in the unit.
 These Activities: can be used to spark good conversation as the children are coloring.
 They can also be used Discussion as part of the games and other activities to add even more depth.
-Sheet Discussion Que They are most appropriate for use with children ages 3 and up. for Activitie A Sur a • annan daring dan panan di Palanak Take Home Resources Coloring Pages/ The back side of the each coloring page is the take home sheet .
-Each lesson has a Take Home different emphasis.
+Sheet They are most appropriate for use with children ages 3 and up.
+Discussion Que for Activitie 2000 2027 and the second sec Take Home Resources The basis of the state of the second second state the terms of the terms of the terms of the terms of the terms Coloring Pages/ Take Home The back side of the each coloring page is the take home sheet .
+Each lesson has a different emphasis.
 Each includes the key concepts; a few questions; a song/songs and Sheets an ACTS prayer.
-It tells the parents where they can find the full script to Bible story on the Praise Factory website (in the parents' resources), if they want to use it at home with their children.
-These selections we are factor being shorts and referenced in the larger when but the These coloring pages/take home sheets are referenced in the lesson plan, but the pages to be photocopied are found in Appendix C at the back of each Hide 'n' Seek Kids Core Curriculum book.
-Take Home Version of the There is also a take home version of the story that you can give out along with the take Bible Story home sheets.
+It tells the parents where they can find the full script to Bible story on the Sileets Praise Factory website (in the parents' resources), if they want to use it at home with their children. Λ These coloring pages/take home sheets are referenced in the lesson plan, but the pages to be photocopied are found in Appendix C at the back of each Hide 'n' Seek Kids Core Curriculum book.
+Take Home Kids Core Curriculum book.
+Version of the There is also a take home version of the story that you can give out along with the take Bible Story home sheets.
 This is also available online in the Hide 'n' Seek parents' resources section.
 This take home version of the Bible story is referenced in the lesson plan, but included in Appendix C at the back of each Hide 'n' Seek Kids Core Curriculum book with the other take home resources.
 Music Resources Lyrics and sheet music for the songs used with each unit are included within the Hide Lyrics and Sheet 'n' Seek Kids Core Curriculum books.
-Music Each leson plan includes the lyrics to the core songs used with each unit.
-Large format \$- 6 \$- lyrics and sheet music for the songs is included in Appendix A of each Core Curriculum book.
-Frequently, the lesson plan references extra songs.
-The lyrics and sheet music to these audio extra songs are only found in Appendix A with the other unit songs. mp3's of the The songs can be downloaded from the praisefactory.org website.
-There are 16 zip files of songs mp3s of songs, one for each of the 16 Hide 'n' Seek Kids units.
+Music Each losan plan includes the lyrics to the core senar used with each unit.
+Large format Each leson plan includes the lyrics to the core songs used with each unit.
+Large format lyrics and sheet music for the songs is included in Appendix A of each Core Curriculum book. s 🗸 📞 Frequently, the lesson plan references extra songs.
+The lyrics and sheet music to these audio extra songs are only found in Appendix A with the other unit songs. mp3's of the songs The songs can be downloaded from the praisefactory.org website.
+There are 16 zip files of mp3s of songs, one for each of the 16 Hide 'n' Seek Kids units.
 Or, you can listen to them straight from the website in the Hide 'n' Seek Kids "Just Music" section.
-117
+87